-Segmented Labor Markets.
-Labor markets are assumed to be segmented by schooling levels.
+Segmented labor markets Labor markets are assumed to be segmented by schooling levels.
 This assumption aligns with signaling models à la Spence (1973) in which educational attainment partially reveals workers' productivity.

-We rule out the possibility that college graduates take jobs that do not require college degrees (see, e.g., Lee et al. 2017), although the empirical relevance of this option is not conclusive in the literature.
+We rule out the possibility that college graduates take jobs that do not require college degrees (see, e.g., Lee et al. (2017)), although the empirical relevance of this option is not conclusive in the literature.
 In the context of labor search, the presence of such an option implies a shorter unemployment duration for college graduates than for non-college graduates since the former have a higher job-finding rate; however, the observed durations are quite similar for these two groups.

 In the calibration, we will assume that CL workers tend to be more skilled than NC workers.
-Together with sorting of firms, this implies assortative matching of high-skilled workers with high-productivity firms, i.e., a positive correlation between z and p across matches.
-This feature of the equilibrium stems from the segmented labor market structure.12
+Together with sorting of firms, this implies assortative matching of high-skilled workers with high-productivity firms, that is, a positive correlation between z and pacross matches.
+This feature of the equilibrium stems from the segmented labor market structure.
+12

-Determinants of College Premium.
-The macroeconomic literature often distinguishes three channels through which the supply and demand for skills can affect the college premium (see, e.g., Krusell et al. 2000).
+Determinants of college premium The macroeconomic literature often distinguishes three channels through which the supply and demand for skills can affect the college premium (see, e.g., Krusell et al. (2000)).
 The first is the relative quantity effect in which faster growth in skilled labor, measured as the number of college graduates, relative to that of unskilled labor, measured as the number of high school graduates, reduces the skill premium.
-The second is the relative efficiency effect in which faster growth in the labor efficiency of college graduates relative to that in the labor efficiency of high school graduates in the college premium.
+The second is the relative efficiency effect in which faster growth in the labor efficiency of college graduates relative to that in the labor efficiency of high school graduates increases the college premium.
 The third is the technology-skill complementarity effect.13

 We also have these three channels in the model.
 First, the relative quantity effect operates through frictional labor markets.
-In particular, when there is a relative increase in college graduates, it makes relatively harder for them to be contacted by a firm, which pushes down their wages and results in a decrease in the college premium.
-We also have a relative efficiency effect, as faster growth of productivity of skilled labor widens the gap between the average productivities of college and non-college workers.
-Finally, firm productivity and worker skills are complements in production.
+In particular, when there is a relative increase in college graduates, it is relatively harder for them to be contacted by a firm, which pushes down their wages and results in a decrease in the college premium.
+We also have a relative efficiency effect, as faster growth of productivity of skilled labor widens the